…And the crippling practice of the Local Authority Staff begins.

 Just to be clear, it was NOT POSSIBLE for the reports to be received as there was no date for the assessments to be carried out.
 Because Peter wasn’t in their locality.
 Because he was in hospital.
 Because he couldn’t be in our locality until a plan was in place that included residential provision.
 Was it me?
 I really couldn’t fathom why doing the ‘right thing’ was so hard to do.

-If I were to be skeptical, then I might say that the delay was tactical and that the tactics served a few purposes for the Local Authority.
+If I were to be sceptical, then I might say that the delay was tactical and that the tactics served a few purposes for the Local Authority.
 It could be that they are so overwhelmed with work, that the opportunity to delay some of it is appealing.
-Of course this doesn’t change anything in the long term and is a bit of a false economy.
+Of course, this doesn’t change anything in the long term and is a bit of a false economy.
 If they thought it would make their workload lighter, it wouldn’t of course, their workload was the same; just rearranged.
 Another reason for delaying might be cost.
 The LA have saved themselves a good few months of school fees which probably amounts to thousands of pounds.
 Of course, in real terms, this cost was simply transferred to the NHS who footed the bill for the extra hospital stay and aftercare instead.
 Maybe they thought his level of need would reduce if they left him stressed for longer.
 Since this strategy had been tried for four years now and each year his need had increased as a result, such an approach would be especially erroneous.

 From our perspective, the delay was toxic.
 One of the key difficulties I had, was that I couldn’t appeal against the fact that something that hadn’t been produced.
 There hadn’t been a refusal to carry out an EHC assessment.
 If there had then I could have appealed the decision.
 They had agreed to assess but then not carried out the assessments.
 It turned out that the assessments were delayed on the grounds that Peter was ‘out of county’.
 As no-one had told me this though so I was left confused and angry about why nothing was happening.